Cellular IoT Fundamentals

 On the CoAP client side, locate the CONFIG_COAP_TX_RESOURCE resource used by the board to send data.
 In other words, this is the CoAP resource that you will use to receive from the board.
 This was set in step 3.2 to large-update.
 Then issue a GET request.
 You should see the message in the response payload as shown below.

-The payload “Hello from nRF9160 SiP” is the value stored in the CONFIG_COAP_TX_RESOURCE resource.
+The payload “Hi from the nRF91 Series device” is the value stored in the CONFIG_COAP_TX_RESOURCE resource.

 Nordic Developer Academy Privacy Policy